Jorge Colaço

 Jorge Colaço (26 February 1868 – 23 August 1942) was a Portuguese painter specially known for his works as tile (azulejo) painter.

 Jorge Colaço was born in Tangier, Morocco, the son of a Portuguese diplomat.
 He studied art in Lisbon, Madrid and Paris.

 Even though Jorge Colaço was a canvas painter and caricaturist, he specialised in designing and painting azulejo panels to decorate large surfaces.
 His designs had a late Romantic taste, celebrating the achievements of Portuguese history.
 Along with historical themes, he also produced ethnographic and landscape scenes.

-Among his most important works are tile panels in the Palace Hotel of Bussaco (1907); São Bento railway station in Porto (1905–1916); Sports Pavilion of Eduardo VII Park in Lisbon (1922); façade of the Church of Saint Ildefonso in Porto (1932) and many others.
+Among his most important works are tile panels in the Palace Hotel of Bussaco (1907); São Bento railway station in Porto (1905–1916); Sports Pavilion of Edward VII Park in Lisbon (1922); façade of the Church of Saint Ildefonso in Porto (1932) and many others.
 He also has works in Brazil, England (Windsor Castle), Geneva (Centre William Rappard) and other countries.